 We are proud to report that no contaminants were detected at levels that violated state and federal drinking water standards.

 Every business or residence that is using City water is required to have a water meter installed.
 These meters are used to monitor the water consumption and are billed accordingly.
 These meters are read quarterly by staff using technology that allows them to access information wirelessly without the need to view the meter itself.
 There are occasions, however, when utility personnel need to gain access to your home.
 The two most common occurrences are for the initial set-up of the water meter and for repair work to water meters.
-Contact Becky Gestson at 651-209-9730 with questions regarding water meter setups.
+Contact the Utility Billing Department at 651-395-5830 with questions regarding water meter setups.